Schneider Electric

 How to Fix / Troubleshooting

 Safety first: Do not open the charger while energized.
-Basic checks can be done externally.
+Basic checks can be performed externally.

 - Check vehicle settings: Ensure the EV is not set to delayed charging or a scheduled charge time.
 Disable any timers and try again.